 - Notify if load-balanced servers have uneven workload

 A load balancer divides web traffic approximately evenly across five different servers.
-You can set an alert notification to be sent if any server starts getting significantly more or less traffic than the other servers.
+You can set a notification to be sent if any server starts getting significantly more or less traffic than the other servers.

 SELECT average(cpuPercent) FROM SystemSample WHERE apmApplicationNames = 'MY-APP-NAME' FACET hostname